david90/paper/_posts/2017-01-01-readability.md

 title: "Testing Readability with a Bunch of Text"
 description: "A ton of text to test readability."
 date: 2017-01-01
-tags: sample post, readability, test, intro
+tags: sample-post readability test intro
 comments: true
 ---